The Protein Bible

 How Much Protein per Meal?

-of the studies I've seen are in vitro (test tube, in aqueous solution)
+MM: Virtually all the studies I’ve seen have been in vitro (test tube, aqueous solution), which makes this even a greater stretch.

 So you have 2 questions going on: 1) Is it all being absorbed or is some of it going out through the stool; 2) If it is all being absorbed then I guarantee you the excess is going out in the urine.
 So, what you have is a detrimental situation for these athletes, because all that extra amino acid cannot be stores.
 There are small pools that can be stored, but not large amounts.
 As a result it’s very toxic and they have to get rid of it.
 It’s unlike any of the other macro-nutrients; they have to get rid of that nitrogen waste product.
 If they don’t get rid of it they’ll run into all kinds of problems down the road.
 They’ll stress their body’s functioning capacity which could be detrimental to their performance if there’s an exercise component to the outcome.